marcopennekamp/lore/specification/traits-structs.md

 While objects may have properties, they each have to have a default value, which becomes the object's **property value**.
 This is because an object is instantiated when the Lore program is initialized.
 A Lore programmer has no control over the relevant constructor invocation.
 Objects cannot have type parameters.

 It is possible to use objects inside the property values of other objects.
-Objects with property values that refer to functions or structs/objects are initialized **lazily** to avoid any ordering issues that may arise.
+Objects with property values that refer to functions, structs, objects, or global variables are initialized **lazily** to avoid any ordering issues that may arise.
 Cyclical use is currently undefined behavior and will lead to run-time errors.

 ###### Syntax Example